 There is one disadvantage and that is that other CSS partners (possibly other comparison sites) are no longer visible in the Merchant Center.
-You can solve this by creating a new AdWords account.
+You can solve this by creating a new Ads account.
 However, there are also many advantages to CSS.

 Google CSS benefits

 The biggest advantage is that there is a financial discount.
 Google calculates a margin of 20% according to various sources.
 It normally goes with the auction.
 This means that a bid via non-CSS (the standard situation in which Google Shopping is advertised) is 20% lower than that actually required: 80% of the bid goes into the auction, 20% goes directly to Google.
 If a merchant center is connected through a CSS, the full bid will go into the auction.
 This means higher bids / positions with constant CPCs or a cost reduction.

 From the 1st of Januari 2019, no more cashback will be given by Google.
 Still, the margin profit of 20% will stay.
 Every 1.000 euros that is spend in Shopping through a CSS on the search result page of Google, will give a discount of 200 euros on the click prices.
 This margin is not visible in Google Ads, but is immediately taken into account in the bidding.
 Advertising through Google means that for every 1 euro bid, only 80 cents will go into the auction (for Shopping Ads visible on the search result pages), with a CSS 1 euro will go into the auction (a bid raise of 25%).

 Google sees CSS Partners as competitors of Google.
 This has shown Google schematically in this way: